-- know what information the school treats as confidential (Head of Centres can clarify this); - know who is entitled to have access to what information (again Head of Centres can clarify); - are responsible and professional in using and allowing access to personal information regarding students, parents / carers, staff, trustees and any other 'involved persons'; - use personal information in line with the principles of the UK UK GDPR (General Data Protection Regulations 2018 the organisation has a data protection policy that incorporates UK UK GDPR).
+- know what information the Centre treats as confidential (the Head of Centre can clarify this); - know who is entitled to have access to what information (again the Head of Centre can clarify); - are responsible and professional in using and allowing access to personal information regarding students, parents, staff, trustees and any other 'involved persons'; - use personal information in line with the principles of the UK GDPR (General Data Protection Regulations 2018 - the organisation has a data protection policy that incorporates UK GDPR).

 Staff may have access to confidential information about students and their families.
-This must be kept confidential at all times and only shared when legally permissible to do so and in the interest of the child.
+This must be kept confidential at all times and only shared when legally permissible to do so and in the interest of the student.
 Records should only be shared with those who have a legitimate professional need to see them.
-Staff should never use confidential or personal information about a student or her/his family for their own advantage (or for that of others including partners, friends, relatives or other organisations).
-Information must never be used to intimidate, humiliate, or embarrass the young person.
+Staff should never use confidential or personal information about a student or their family for their own advantage (or for that of others including partners, friends, relatives or other organisations).
+Information must never be used to intimidate, humiliate, or embarrass the child or young person.
 Confidential information should never be used casually in conversation or shared with any person other than on a need-to-know basis.
 In circumstances where the student's identity does not need to be disclosed, the information should be used anonymously.

 There are some circumstances in which a member of staff may be expected to share information about a student, for example when abuse is alleged or suspected.
 In such cases, individuals have a duty to pass information on without delay, but only to those with designated safeguarding responsibilities.
-If a child - or their parent(s) / carer(s) - make(s) a disclosure regarding abuse or neglect, the member of staff must follow safeguarding procedures.
+If a child - or their parent - makes a disclosure regarding abuse or neglect, the member of staff must follow safeguarding procedures.
 Staff must not promise confidentiality to a child or parent, but should give reassurance that the information will be treated sensitively.

-Use of Centre Resources (including access to the internet)
+Use of Centre resources (including access to the internet)